ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 draft: false
 ---

-The [QLever](https://qlever.cs.uni-freiburg.de/) engine already provided a connection between [SPARQL](https://www.w3.org/TR/sparql11-query/) and text search.
+The [QLever](https://qlever.cs.uni-freiburg.de/) engine can be used to query databases.
+Besides the classic queries it also provides a text search.
 This text search was missing one of the most important parts which is a good scoring metric.
-With the possibility to use [TF-IDF](#inverse-document-frequency-idf) and [BM25](#best-match-25-bm25) scores the usability of the text search side of [QLever](https://qlever.cs.uni-freiburg.de/) is increased.
-The addition of a Magic Service Query for text search provides easier access to the feature while adding even more possibilities to formulate queries.
+Scoring metrics are used to sort results by their estimated importance.
+To further increase the usability a new way to formulate text search queries has been added which simplifies the process of querying text.

 <!--more-->

 # Introduction

 In this blog post it is discussed which search methods [QLever](https://qlever.cs.uni-freiburg.de/) provides and, in detail, how simple text search metrics evolved.
 The text search metrics explained and partially analyzed are [_term frequency_](#term-frequency-tf), [_inverse document frequency_](#inverse-document-frequency-idf) and the [_best match 25_](#best-match-25-bm25) formula.
 Afterwards it is explained what steps have been taken to implement these scoring metrics into [QLever](https://qlever.cs.uni-freiburg.de/).
-The implementation led to another feature which is the Magic Service Query for text search, also called text search service.
-A short explanation how to use this feature will be given.
+The next section will explain how to use the new scoring metrics.
+In this part the new way to formulate text queries, called [text search service](#text-search-service-explained), is explained and an example is given.

 # Table of contents